 - The Indian loan market has a lot of options in the form of banks to choose from with competitive interest rates and even throwing in combos for loans and insurance packages taken together.
 Some even come with the advantage of paying through post-dated cheques.

-There are 2 types of Bike loans available in India, based on the security of the loan:
+There are two types of bike loans available in India, based on the security of the loan:

-- Secured Bike loans: You generally take these loans against a security or collateral that may be an asset, such as home, bonds, lands, etc. While these loans are easily available and have comparatively lower interest rates than unsecured loans, they also carry the risk of losing your asset, in case you are unable to successfully pay off your loan amount.
+- Secured bike loans: You generally take these loans against a security or collateral that may be an asset, such as home, bond, land, etc. While these loans are easily available and have comparatively lower interest rates than unsecured loans, they also carry the risk of losing your asset, in case you are unable to successfully pay off your loan amount.

-- Unsecured Bike loans: At first this may seem quite lucrative, consider they require no collaterals to be declared for loan sanction, but it eventually makes pay a much higher price for vehicle than you should have paid, if you had taken a secured loan.
-But first time buyers.
-Sometimes a secured loan is not a possibility.
-Hence, this type of loans is the only option that remains.
+- Unsecured bike loans: At first, this may seem quite lucrative, considering they require no collaterals to be declared for loan sanction, but it eventually makes you pay a much higher price for your vehicle than you would have paid if you had taken a secured loan.
+But for first-time buyers, a secured loan is not always possible.
+Hence, this type of loan is the only option that is viable.

 However, if one has the liberty, they should choose their loan type based on their priorities, both current and long-term.

 You can apply for a two-wheeler loan through 2 main methods and they include online methods and offline methods.
 Let us take a look at the process of applying for a two-wheeler loan through these methods:

 - This is an extremely easy way of applying for two-wheeler loans.
 It is quick and stress-free.

 - You can visit official websites of lenders that offer these loans or third-party financial websites.
 Once you visit these websites, you will get details about interest rates, fees, charges, and EMI options associated with each loan.
 You can compare each feature of various loans and then choose your loan.
 You can also decide your loan tenure and loan amount by making comparisons online.